 Professor Gardini holds a Master of Philosophy (MPhil) and a PhD in International Relations from the University of Cambridge.
 He also obtained a Graduate Diploma in European Studies from the Italian Centre for International Economic Cooperation.

 His main research interests cover the international relations of Latin America, foreign policy analysis, comparative regional integration, international organisation, and issues of international power, order and institutions.
-Among his recent books are The Origins of Mercosur.
-Democracy and Regionalization in South America (Palgrave MacMillan, 2010), Latin American Foreign Policies: Between Ideology and Pragmatism (Palgrave MacMillan, 2011), Latin America in the 21st Century, Zed Books (2012), and Foreign Policy Responses to the Rise of Brazil (Palgrave, 2016).
+Among his recent books are Foreign Policy Responses to the Rise of Brazil (Palgrave, 2016), The World Before and After COVID-19 (EIIS, 2020) and External Powers in Latin America (Routledge, forthcoming 2021).

 He also acted as a practitioner of International and EU affairs.
 He was project manager for several EU consulting firms, Representative to the EU of the Italian Confederation of Industry, and International Trade Advisor to EUROCHAMBRES, the European Association of Chambers of Commerce and Industry.
 In 2012 he was seconded officer to the Chilean Foreign Ministry working in the team that organised the EU-Latin American and Caribbean Summit.

 - Foreign Policy Analysis (of Latin American countries and/or comparative)

 - International Organisation (theoretical arguments with empirical illustrations)